 Advances in technology in the last decade, and particularly SMS, have made communication via technology faster and easier than ever.
-It has also brought pitfalls to the way we communicate in our relationships.
-In this article I reveal the 5 worst relationship pitfalls you can make when communicating via SMS.
+It’s also brought pitfalls to the way we communicate in our relationships.
+In this article I reveal the 5 worst relationship pitfalls you can make when communicating via text.

 SMS, which is short for Short-Message-Service, has exploded in popularity worldwide, with over 6.1 trillion messages sent in 2010.
 This is expected to increase to over 10 trillion messages per annum in 2013.